rehypejs/rehype-retext/readme.md

-As HTML defines paragraphs, that definition is used for NLCST `ParagraphNode`s: `<p>` and `<h1-6>` are explicitly supported, and implicit paragraphs in flow content is also supported.
+As HTML defines paragraphs, that definition is used for NLCST `ParagraphNode`s: `<p>` and `<h1-6>` are explicitly supported, and implicit paragraphs in flow content are also supported.

 ## License